 In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Active Power, Inc. at December 31, 1998 and 1999, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 1999, in conformity with accounting principles generally accepted in the United States.

 /s/ Ernst & Young LLP

+Austin, Texas

-Austin, Texas February 26, 2000, except for the first paragraph of Note 12, as to which the date is March 31, 2000 and the second paragraph of Note 12 as to which the date is July 13, 2000
+February 26, 2000, except for Note 12, as to which the date is July 13, 2000